 8.1.3.
-High Resolution Mode
+High Resolution Mode (HR)

 The R = 65000 mode is likely to be selected only by those projects for which the lower throughput compared to the R = 40000 mode is more than offset by the greater resolving power.
 One such category of observations will be studies of line profiles in investigations of stellar atmosphere dynamics, resolving closely spaced lines, or the study of absorbing structures in the interstellar or intergalactic medium at the highest velocity resolution.
 Studies that benefit from fine sampling of the stellar line profiles, such as the most precise radial velocity work, will also utilise this resolving power.
-Recall, however, that the wavelength stability of the instrument as a whole will be much higher than in traditional non-vacuum spectrographs, and astronomers may find they can achieve adequate velocity accuracy even at R =40000 because of the improved systematics compared to other spectrographs.
+Recall, however, that the wavelength stability of the instrument as a whole will be much higher than in traditional non-vacuum spectrographs, and astronomers may find they can achieve adequate velocity accuracy even at R = 40000 because of the improved systematics compared to other spectrographs.

-8.1.4 High Stability Mode
+8.1.4 High Stability Mode (HS)

-The high stability mode is optimised for precision radial velocity measurements and will be implemented at R=65000, because of the importance of adequately sampling the line profiles in order to achieve sub-resolution-element accuracy.
-(An error of 0.5 ms-1 corresponds to 10^{-4} of a resolution element!).
-The light path includes a permanent 'double scrambler' to improve the radial scrambling of the fibres and reduce the spectral shifts due to the star moving on the input face of the fibre.
+The high stability mode is optimised for precision radial velocity measurements and is implemented at R = 65000, because of the importance of adequately sampling the line profiles in order to achieve sub-resolution-element accuracy (an error of 5 ms-1 corresponds to 10-3 of a resolution element!).
+The light path includes a permanent 'double scrambler' to improve the radial scrambling of the optical fibres and reduce the spectral shifts due to the star moving on the input face of the fibre.
 In this mode it is also possible to place an iodine cell into the beam (both channels) to provide a superimposed set of wavelength reference lines in the 500-620 nm range, or to illuminate the second (sky) fibre with an internal Th-Ar calibration source to obtain a simultaneous wavelength calibration.
-The efficiency of this mode is therefore expected to be \sim 50% - 70% of the normal high resolution mode and would normally only be used where this level of wavelength stability is essential.
-It should be noted that the iodine cell has yet not been fully characterised (i.e. no Fourier Transform Spectrometer spectra available, only the commonly available generic iodine atlases).
+The efficiency of this mode is therefore expected to be ~50% - 70% of the normal high resolution mode and would normally only be used where this level of wavelength stability is essential.
+It should be noted that the iodine cell has yet not been fully characterised (i.e. no Fourier Transform Spectrometer spectra available, only the commonly available generic iodine atlases), but is expected to be before the beginning of the semester..
 It should also be noted that the simultaneous ThAr and iodine cells may not be used together.

-8.2 Calibration
+8.2 Calibrations